kubernetes/website/docs/user-guide/cron-jobs.md

 ### Concurrency Policy

 The `.spec.concurrencyPolicy` field is also optional.
-It specifies how to treat concurrent executions of a job created by this scheduled job.
+It specifies how to treat concurrent executions of a job created by this cron job.
 Only one of the following concurrent policies may be specified:

 * `Allow` (default): allows concurrently running jobs
 * `Forbid`: forbids concurrent runs, skipping next run if previous hasn't finished yet
 * `Replace`: cancels currently running job and replaces it with a new one

-Note that concurrency policy only applies to the jobs created by the same scheduled job.
-If there are multiple scheduled jobs, their respective jobs are always allowed to run concurrently.
+Note that concurrency policy only applies to the jobs created by the same cron job.
+If there are multiple cron jobs, their respective jobs are always allowed to run concurrently.

 ### Suspend